Watson230/tech-test-paybreak/README.md

 ### Approach

-- TDD was used to develop my solution to this tech test, my unit tests and evidence of my thought process can be found in the "test/test.php" file.
+- TDD was used to develop my solution to this tech test, my tests and evidence of my thought process can be found in the "test/test.php" file.

 To solve this task I created a FraudDetect class that requires 2 external varibles,
 - Integer for the Application threshold total E.G 50